ivanvoitovych/tour-of-heroes/step-7.md

 }
 ```

-Now when you refresh the page you will see messages at the bottom.
+When you refresh the page, you will see messages at the bottom.
-And every time you select a hero you will get a new message.
+And every time you select a hero, you will get a new message.
-To clear it just click 'Clear messages' button.
+To clear it, click the `Clear messages` button.

 ## [Step 8 - Add Navigation and Routes](/step-8.md)